CASH DASH · 2025

 Design Exploration

 Three concepts.
-One test: does a first-time user understand the prize mechanic in seconds, without being told?
+One test: does a first-time user understand the value mechanic in seconds, without being told?

 used gem imagery per prize tier with background colour shifts on each state change.
 Visually clear — but when a ball was called, players were processing a new image, new colour, and new number simultaneously at exactly the moment they needed to make a purchase decision.
 The animation competed with the information it was meant to communicate.